 The use of Aloe Vera on hair increases blood circulation to the area.
 Numerous studies support the view that better blood flow to the scalp leads to a reduction of hair fall and improves your hair.

-Seborrheic Dermatitis (SD) is the clinical term used for the condition of us in common call dandruff.
-Itchy scalp and flaking skin under the hair can be treated by Aloe Vera gel.
-It reduces itchiness, scaliness, and the inflammation caused by it.
+Seborrheic Dermatitis (SD) is the clinical term used for the condition of us in common called dandruff.
+Itchy scalp and flaking skin under the hair can be treated with Aloe Vera gel.
+It reduces itchiness, scaliness, and inflammation caused by it.
 SD can also lead to temporary hair loss, so it should not be ignored.